edwinmui/text-automater/README.md

 # Text Automater
-Text Automater is a program that lets you send messages containing any desired text to any iMessage phone number word by word.
+Text Automater is a program that lets you send messages containing any desired text to any iMessage phone number, word by word.
 Written in AppleScript and Python, this program works on all macOS devices.

 ## Installation